How to add LLM Evaluation to your CI workflow

 You can get started with Okareo immediately by signing up and installing the software.
 The example evaluation in this tutorial can help you get started, as well as our cookbook project which contains many working examples.

-Okareo is an LLM evaluation tool that allows you to integrate LLM evaluation into your CI workflow.
+Okareo is a large language model (LLM) evaluation tool that allows you to integrate LLM evaluation into your CI workflow.
 We show how to get Okareo working in your CI.

 When building a product that uses third-party LLMs (such as those available in OpenAI), it's important to regularly evaluate that these LLMs still work as expected, especially when you update a model or other parts of your software.
 However, testing LLMs isn't as straightforward as testing regular application code.